benjdj6/airnow-alert/README.md

 * Pass AQI to ReportCtrl

-* Add resolve function to ReportCtrl
+* Add resolve function to ReportCtrl to pass AQI data

 * Implement ReportCtrl